Data Requirements and Prediction Scaling for Long-Term Failure Forecasts in Wind Turbines: Introduction

-We propose using turbine years (TY) to measure the size of a dataset.
-One obtains TY by multiplying the number of working turbines by the number of years they worked.
+However, we argue that a time-based measure like TY is better suited for a performance estimate than a data-volume-based measure, which requires precise counting of data points.
+The reason is that we analyze commercial wind turbines currently available on the market.
+Due to competition between manufacturers, these turbines are optimized for the key performance parameters most important to customers.
+Consequently, it is not the volume of the data flow between turbines and analysis systems that matters, but rather the years a turbine operates profitably -- in other words, turbine years.
 The term TY is similar to labor hour, machine hour, and horsepower, and its purpose is the same -- standardization and the possibility to compare.
 The term TY exists and is used, for example, to compare the size of datasets~\cite{dao2019wind} or to quantify the harm of wind turbines to birds~\cite{mcclure2021eagle,ferrer2022significant}, but we see a margin for increasing the popularity of this term.
+Furthermore, our interest lies in a rough estimate that distinguishes small datasets from a few turbines and large datasets comprising hundreds of turbines in a wind park, which TY reflects effectively.

+In addition, we would like to find out how much and for which cases additional sensors can improve the forecast horizon.
+The reasons are that standard SCADA sensors are cheaper, they are already installed in thousands of turbines, which are often situated in remote places, the corresponding maintenance protocols are developed and optimized, and maintenance teams are trained.
+The profit from additional sensors should overcome the burden of installing and maintaining them, while the profit is obviously related to the advantage in the prediction time of failures.